Service, literally, is our middle name. That means our employees are our greatest asset.

 The ESD shall provide equal opportunity and treatment of all applicants and staff in recruitment, hiring, retention, assignment, transfer, promotion, and training.
 Such equal employment opportunity shall be provided without discrimination with respect to race, creed, religion, color, national origin, age, families with children, sex, honorably discharged veteran or military status, marital status, sexual orientation, including gender expression or identity, or non job-related physical, sensory, or mental disabilities, or use of a trained guide dog or service animal, except insofar as such factors are valid occupational qualifications.
 It shall be the policy of the ESD to undertake a good faith effort to correct any disparity in the utilization of members of protected classes where it may exist in the work force.

 Educational Service District 112 contributes toward health benefits costs for eligible employees and their dependents.
 Health benefits are available to employees regularly scheduled to work at least half-time (20 hours per week).
-Our benefit package includes a choice of medical plans, a dental plan, vision coverage, and employer paid term life insurance ($25,000 policy), accidental death & dismemberment (AD&D) insurance, and long term disability coverage.
+ESD 112 participates in the PEBB benefit program through Washington’s Health Care Authority (HCA).
+Our benefit package includes a choice of medical plans, vision coverage, an employer paid dental plan and employer paid term life insurance ($35,000 policy), accidental death & dismemberment (AD&D) insurance, and long term disability coverage.
+You can see the full scope of benefits offered through PEBB by visiting the HCA’s website.

 In addition, you may participate in other voluntary benefit plans on a self-pay basis.
 These include: